haseul/htb/README.md

 # htb
-A repo for htb notes and idk
+A repo for my htb notes and idk

 ## Owned Machines
 | Machine Name | Date | Link |